-- Feedback regarding the way the CMA provides goods and services to persons with disabilities can be made through the Member Service Centre or any of CMA’s other communications channels.
+- Feedback regarding the way the CMA provides goods and services to people with disabilities can be made through the Member Service Centre or any of CMA’s other communication channels.

-- All feedback submitted to the CMA addressing issues or concerns is treated as a complaint and dealt with through our standard complaint procedures, as outlined in the Code of Conduct and the CMA’s Respectful Workplace policy.
+All feedback submitted to the CMA addressing issues or concerns is treated as a complaint and is dealt with through the standard complaint procedures as outlined in the CMA’s Respect in the Workplace policy.

 Notice of temporary disruption

-- CMA will give notice in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
+- The CMA will provide notice in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
 This notice will include information about the reason for the disruption, how long it’s expected to last, and a description of any available alternative facilities or services.
-The notice will be posted on the premises where appropriate in the circumstances.
+The notice will be posted on the premises, where appropriate in the circumstances.

-- All CMA staff is trained on the provision of services to persons with disabilities on an annual basis.
+- All CMA staff is trained in the provision of services to persons with disabilities on an annual basis.
 Training is updated as required.

 - Training includes informing employees of their responsibility to meet the expectations of this policy and will include: